tzina97/netMHCpan/README.md

 |   8|AFLAFLQLTALVLNL |sp&#124;L0T550&#124;RIP2_MYCTU_158_180 |DRB1_0102 |            0.456|  361.54| 11.0|
 |   9|FLAFLQLTALVLNLL |sp&#124;L0T550&#124;RIP2_MYCTU_158_180 |DRB1_0102 |            0.442|  420.88| 14.0|

-The strongest binding is between the MHC2 allele `DRB1_0101` at the 7th (to and including 21st) amino acid of the `sp&#124;L0T550&#124;RIP2_MYCTU_158_180` protein, as it is in the top 6.5% of best binders.
+The strongest binding is between the MHC allele `DRB1_0101` at the 7th (to and including 21st) amino acid of the `sp&#124;L0T550&#124;RIP2_MYCTU_158_180` protein, as it is in the top 6.5% of best binders.

 ## FAQ

-### Under which operating systems does `netmhc2pan` work?
+### Under which operating systems does `netmhcpan` work?

-`netmhc2pan` can only work on the set of operating systems NetMHCIIpan works on.
+`netmhcpan` can only work on the set of operating systems NetMHCpan works on.
 Currently, only Linux is supported:

-Operating system|Supported by NetMHCIIpan|Supported by `netmhc2pan`
+Operating system|Supported by NetMHCpan|Supported by `netmhcpan`
 ----------------|------------------------|-------------------------
 Darwin          |Y                       |N
 Linux           |Y                       |Y